KAJdev/snowfin/README.md

 bot.run("0.0.0.0", 80, debug=True)
 ```

-you can see more examples in [/examples](https://github.com/KAJdev/snowfin/tree/main/examples)
+You can see more examples [here](https://github.com/KAJdev/snowfin/tree/main/examples)

 ## Links